for Facebook, Instagram- and LinkedIn Fanpage

 Total number of page views, subscribers, people reached, likes, number of active members, most active contributing members, number of new members, member names and profile information, number of posts and other interactions, page activity, number of video views, contribution reach, comments, popular days and times of Interactions, number of membership requests, most popular posts, distribution of members by gender, age, country and location.

-Personal data is processed regardless of whether you are logged in or registered on Facebook or not.
-When you visit our Facebook fan page, Facebook records, among other things, your IP address and other information that is stored on your end device (PC, mobile phone, etc) in the form of cookies (small auxiliary files).
+Personal data is processed regardless of whether you are logged in or registered on Facebook/Instagram or not.
+When you visit our Facebook/Instagram fan page, Facebook records, among other things, your IP address and other information that is stored on your end device (PC, mobile phone, etc) in the form of cookies (small auxiliary files).

 Facebook provides further information under the following links:

-The operation of our Facebook site and the associated processing of personal data held by Facebook is based on our legitimate interest (marketing interest in accordance with recital 47 of the GDPR in up-to-date and supportive information and interaction possibilities and to maintain competitiveness of our company on the free market in accordance with Art 6 para.
+The operation of our fan pages and the associated processing of personal data held by Facebook and LinkedIn is based on our legitimate interests (marketing interest according to recital 47 of the GDPR) in up-to-date and supportive information and interaction possibilities and to maintain competitiveness of our company on the free market in accordance with Art 6 para.
 1 lit f EU General Data Protection Regulation.

 Other recipients of data transfer through Facebook can also be found in the information on cookies and other storage technologies (https://www.facebook.com/policies/cookies).